-Sign on to our PCs with the barcode number on the back of your card and your last name.
+- Sign on to a library computer with the bar code number on the back of your card and your last name.

-If you live in another Illinois library district, obtain a card from your district library and bring it with you.
-Register it at our Circulation Desk, and from then on you will be able to log on to a computer with your card number and last name.
+- If you live in another Illinois library district, obtain a card from your district library and bring it with you.
+Register it at our Checkout Desk, and from then on you will be able to log on to a computer with your card number and last name.

 ● Can I print from home or from my own computer / mobile device?

 - Your document(s)